xavierjohn/OpenTelemetrySerilogSample/README.md

-# OpenTelemetrySerilogSample
+# Open Telemetry Serilog Sample

-Sample code: Use ILogger OpenTelemetry provider with Serilog
+The logs from Serilog are not getting logged.